munificent/craftinginterpreters/book/statements-and-state.md

 Since making it a *static* error makes recursive declarations too difficult, we'll defer the error to runtime.
-It's OK to refer to a variable before it's defined as long as you don't execute the reference. *Evaluating* a variable expression before a variable with that name is defined is an error.

-That means the above program for even and odd numbers is fine (as long as you don't add a call to either of the functions *between* their two declarations), but you'd get a runtime error in:
+It's OK to refer to a variable before it's defined as long as you don't *evaluate* the reference.
+That make the program for even and odd numbers work, but you'd get a runtime error in:

 ```lox
 print a;
 var a = "too late!";
 ```

-Just like with type errors in the expression evaluation code, we report a runtime error by throwing an exception.
-That exception wants a token so it can tell the user where in their code they messed up, which is why we pass a Token into `get()`.
+As with type errors in the expression evaluation code, we report a runtime error by throwing an exception, giving it the token for the variable so it can tell the user where in their code they messed up.

----

 ### Interpreting global variables

-Now our Interpreter class will keep one of these fancy environments to manage all of the global variables.
+The Interpreter class gets an instance of the new Environment class:

 ^code environment-field (1 before, 1 after)

-We store it as a field directly on the class so that the globals stay in memory as long as the interpreter is still around.
+We store it as a field directly in Interpreter so that the variables stay in memory as long as the interpreter is still running.

 We have two new syntax trees, so that's two new visit methods.
 The first is for declaration statements:

 ^code visit-var

 If the variable has an initializer, it evaluates it.
 If not, we have another choice to make.
-We could easily make it a syntax error by *requiring* an `=` and an initializer expression after the variable name.
+We could make it a syntax error by *requiring* an initializer.
 Most languages don't, though, so it feels a little harsh to do so in Lox.

 We could make it a runtime error.
 We'd let you define an uninitialized variable, but if you accessed before assigning to it, a runtime error would occur.
 It's